Grade Level: High school; also scalable for middle school

 - computer, Windows or Mac

-- SparkFun RedBoard or Arduino Uno microcontroller and programming cable; an Arduino Inventor’s Kit is recommended (some of its many components are the items listed below), such as for $99 at SparkFun
+- SparkFun RedBoard or Arduino Uno microcontroller and programming cable; an Arduino Inventor’s Kit is recommended (some of its many components are the items listed below), such as at SparkFun

-- 180-degree servos; one comes with the Arduino Inventor’s Kit recommended above—the generic sub-micro size servo for $9 from SparkFun, or obtain higher-quality servos such as the Hitec HS-422 standard size for $10 from SparkFun
+- 180-degree servos; one comes with the Arduino Inventor’s Kit recommended above—the generic sub-micro size servo from SparkFun, or obtain higher-quality servos such as the Hitec HS-422 standard size from SparkFun

 - jumper wires